balena-io/docs/pages/learn/getting-started.md

 ## Create a release

-Now that there's a device online in our fleet, we can push code, which creates a release.
-The release will then be applied to all of the devices in that fleet.
+Now that a device is online in your fleet, you can push code to it, which creates a release.
+This release will then be applied to all the devices present in your fleet.

 The recommended way to deploy code is to use the [{{ $names.cli.lower }}](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) as mentioned in the requirements above.
 After it is [installed][cli-install], login to your {{ $names.company.lower}} account with the `{{ $names.company.lower }} login` command on the terminal: